In 2021, the world had seen unprecedented ransomware attacks on healthcare networks, colleges, and critical infrastructure.

 The University of California at San Francisco announced on June 3, 2020, that the UCSF School of Medicine’s IT systems had been attacked on June 1 by a hacking collective known as Netwalker.
 UCSF School of Medicine had been researching a cure for COVID 19.

-Netwalker has apparently conducted research on UCSF in order to learn more about its finances.
+Netwalker has researched UCSF to learn more about its finances.
 Netwalker sought a $3 million ransom payment, citing UCSF’s annual earnings of billions of dollars.

 After negotiations, UCSF agreed to pay Netwalker $1,140,895 in bitcoin to end the cyberattack.
 According to the BBC, Netwalker was also linked to at least two more ransomware attacks on universities in 2020.

-Crypto ransomware, a file-encrypting malware variation, is spread through similar ways and has also been spread via social media, such as Web-based instant messaging services.
+Crypto ransomware, a file-encrypting malware variation, is spread in similar ways and has also been spread via social media, such as Web-based instant messaging services.

 In addition, new ransomware infection mechanisms have been discovered.
 Vulnerable Web servers, for example, have been used as an entry point to obtain access to a company’s network.